Vextrove/ItRM/README.md

 arguments supporting a statement in a sentence.
 Matras (1997) The rate of arguments supporting statements in tweets can be determined by measuring the amount of subordinating conjunctions in that tweet.
-I will use a computer program to count the number of Dutch and English subordinating conjunctions, in two samples of tweets from before and after November 8th 2017.
-I will obtain these two samples of tweets from the Twitter corpus, which contains tweets sorted by year, month and day.
+A computer program will be used to count the number of Dutch and English subordinating conjunctions, in two samples of tweets from before and after November 8th 2017.
+These two samples of tweets will be obtained from the Twitter corpus, which contains tweets sorted by year, month and day.
-If the hypothesis holds true, the increase or decrease in the number of subordinating conjunctions in tweets posted before November 8th 2017 relative to the number of subordinating conjunctions in tweets posted after November 8th 2017 will be identical for Dutch and English tweets.
+If the hypothesis holds true, there will be in increase in the number of subordinating conjunctions in tweets posted after November 8th 2017 relative to the number of subordinating conjunctions in tweets posted before November 8th 2017.
 ## Contingency Matrix
 Tweets before November 8th 2017 after November 8th 2017
 Amount of subordinating conjunctions found ??? ???